Advice about choosing an institution

 - Ask to see the facilities, especially the library.
-Can you borrow books from the library or does it have good electronic library resources?
+Can you borrow books from the library, and/or does it have good electronic library resources?
 If you already have your subject guides, check that there are copies of the essential and recommended texts.
-Is there room to study in the library and is it quiet?
+Is there room to study in the library, and is it quiet?

 - Will there be a written contract between you and the institution when you enrol?
 If not, make sure you understand the terms and conditions that apply and your liability.
 Check how you pay the fees - in one payment or in instalments?
 What is the refund policy is if you cease studying for any reason?

 - Talk to students who are already enrolled and get their opinions.

 - We advise you not to enrol at an institution until you have an offer of registration from the University.
 You may be eager to start your studies before then.
-We recommend you ask the institution is able to charge you only for the tuition you have actually received if the University does not accept you.
+If you do, we recommend you ask whether the institution is able to charge you only for the tuition you have actually received if the University does not accept you.

 Additional checks for online or correspondence institutions: